 Learn more about how we are responding to the coronavirus pandemic in Palestinian Territories.

-In 2018, Doctors Without Borders/Médecins Sans Frontières (MSF) provided specialist surgical and post-operative care to huge numbers of patients with complex gunshot injuries in Gaza, and responded to growing mental health needs in the West Bank.
+In 2019, Doctors Without Borders/Médecins Sans Frontières (MSF) provided surgical and post-operative care to thousands of people injured in protests in Gaza, and mental health support to victims of political tensions on the West Bank.

 The West Bank

 In a context of ongoing occupation and intensifying violence, our teams continued to offer free and confidential psychological support across the West Bank.

 In Hebron district, our team of locally hired and international psychologists, counselors, and medical staff conducted home visits, individual and group psychosocial sessions, and psychotherapy consultations with adults, teenagers, and children directly and indirectly affected by conflict-related violence.

 In Nablus and Qalqilya, we provided psychotherapeutic and psychiatric assistance, group therapy, group mental health awareness sessions, and psychosocial support activities in two clinics, and in a new consultation room opened in Tubas in December.

 We ran a total of 5,240 counseling and psychotherapy sessions throughout the year and 2,398 patients received psychotherapy support.